-- 9. The investigating deputy will remain with the inmate and accompany him/her to the hospital.
-Prior to leaving the jail facility, collect the inmate's clothing for evidence.
+- 7. Get a brief statement of what happened.
+The deputy who made the discovery, or who it was reported to, shall be responsible for interviewing the inmate and accompanying him/her to the hospital, unless directed otherwise by the shift supervisor or designee. - 8.
+The inmate may not want to report the name of the assailant(s), but he/she is, nevertheless, entitled to protection as well as medical and mental health treatment and support services, at no cost to the inmate. - 9.
+The investigating deputy and victim advocate will remain with the inmate and accompany him/her to the hospital.
+(28 CFR 115.21 (e) 1) Prior to leaving the jail facility, collect the inmate's clothing for evidence.
 Place each piece of clothing in a separate paper bag and mark it for identification.
-Give the inmate a change of clothes to wear to the hospital. - 10.
+Give the inmate a change of clothes to wear to the hospital.
+(28 CFR 115.21 (a) 3) - 10.
 While at the hospital, you must obtain the attending physician's identifying information for your report.
 The investigating deputy should also get the physicians medical opinion regarding the injuries and assault, as this is imperative to the investigation. - 11.
 The investigating deputy, or supervisor, will ensure that the victim is offered access to a victim advocate.
-If the inmate requests a victim's advocate, they are to be permitted to be with the inmate during the forensic medical exam and throughout the investigation process.
+If the inmate requests a victim advocate, they are to be permitted to be with the inmate during the forensic medical exam and throughout the investigation process.
 Access to the inmate shall be made available upon return to the jail facility as well.
-The advocate's role during this process is to provide emotional support, crisis intervention, information, and referrals (28 CFR 115.21). - 12.
-The deputy accompanying the inmate to the hospital will accept the Sexual Assault Evidence Kit from the attending physician, and place it into evidence. - 13.
-As with any other criminal investigation, information related to cases of sexual assault or harassment are of a confidential nature and should only be discussed with those involved in the case.
+The advocate's role during this process is to provide emotional support, crisis intervention, information, and referrals.
+(28 CFR 115.21) - 12.
+The deputy accompanying the inmate to the hospital will accept the Sexual Assault Evidence Kit from the attending physician and place it into evidence. - 13.As with any other criminal investigation, information related to cases of sexual assault or harassment is of a confidential nature and should only be discussed with those involved in the case.
+(28 CFR 115.61)